Computer Buying Guide – Updated December 2017

 Key issues here:

 - Due to differences in the operating systems, the Mac OS can handle a chip that is a little bit less powerful, so long as you are not running Windows using Parallels (etc.).
-If you run Windows on the machine, however, it will run just fine for almost everything, but there is some speed concern.
+If you run Windows on the machine, it will run just fine for almost everything, but there is some speed concern.